 Need more information?

-Greenslopes Obstetrics and Gynaecology has an established association with the following cord blood banks:
+Greenslopes Obstetrics and Gynaecology has an established association with the Cell Care:

-Cell Care offers GSOG clients a $200 voucher in recognition of the research partnership in place.
+Cell Care offers GSOG clients up to $500 voucher in recognition of the partnership.

 Further information on stem cell research and medical advances in this area is available here: